nullt3r/nmap2html/README.md

 # nmap2html

 A Python program that converts Nmap XML files to HTML format.
+The script was generated with OpenAI.

 ![Example output](example_report.png)